In tribute to Kurt Cobain: February 20, 1967 – April 5, 1994

 And did that Cobain connection, in conjunction with the soundtrack that our favorite college radio DJs spun ‘n plugged (as with A Matter of Degrees and Clerks) make us rent the VHS copy, then search out Andrew Wellman’s book?
 Yep!

 So W.T.F.?
 There’s no online rips?
 No TubiTV freebies?
 Not even a PPV over on Amazon?
 Denied.
-So, in addition to the trailer, you can check out these film clips on You Tube: trauma, guest VJ, Tobey Maquire stoned, and Cliff Spab’s philosophy.
+So, in addition to the official trailer upload, you can check out these film clips on You Tube: trauma, guest VJ, Tobey Maquire stoned, and Cliff Spab’s philosophy.
+You can also enjoy a soundtrack re-creation on You Tube.

 What’s that?
 You need more grunge?
 Then check out our tribute to ’90s Gen-X films with “Exploring: 50 Gen-X Grunge Films of the Alt-Rock ‘90s,” which we also touch on, in part, with our tribute to radio stations on film: “Exploring: Radio Stations on Film.”
 And, speaking of box office failures (S.F.W.‘s total box office take was less than $65,000 against an unknown eight-digit budget), we explored a week of those films with our recent “Box Office Failures Week.”